Help keep our prices low: Share with Friends

 Fortress of Louisbourg Reconstruction

 In 1928 the Fortress of Louisbourg was dubbed a Canadian National Historic Site.
 By 1961, after an extensive archaeological study, one-quarter of the partial reconstruction of the Fortress of Louisbourg began.
-Today it is a significant national monument and visited by thousands of tourists every year.
+Today it is a significant national monument and visited by tens of thousands of tourists every year.

 Guests experience a sense of what it was like to live in a fortified city over 300 years ago.
-Hundreds of actors in period clothing animate the streets during summer, playing the roles of 18th century wealthy merchants, destitute soldiers, and shopkeepers.
+Hundreds of actors in period clothing animate the streets during summer, playing the roles of 18th-century wealthy merchants, destitute soldiers, and shopkeepers.

 If you’ve ever wanted to fire a cannon, shoot a musket, tend livestock, or be a rum taster, Fortress of Louisbourg residents show you how.
 There’s even a Rookie Tour for children that allows them to learn about herding sheep and goats, military marching, and fishing…the way it was three centuries ago.

 During its heyday, only three gates to the Fortress of Louisbourg were accessible by land.
 Dauphin Gate is the main entrance of the Fortress and was manned by soldiers around the clock.
-At night, Dauphin Gate was locked and the drawbridge was raised.
+At night, Dauphin Gate was locked, and the drawbridge was raised.